all-contributors/all-contributors/docs/cli/installation.md

 Alternatively, Arch Linux users can install the [`all-contributors-cli`](https://aur.archlinux.org/packages/all-contributors-cli) package from the AUR.

-> The CLI is node based, if you don't wish to add a node dependency use the [@all-contributors bot 🤖](../bot/overview)
+> The CLI is node-based, if you don't wish to add a node dependency use the [@all-contributors bot 🤖](../bot/overview)

 ## 2. Init the Project